mrtolkien/inhouse_bot/README.md

 `!leave all` removes you from all channel’s queue for all roles.

-`!won [champion_name]` scores your last game as a win for your team, and you can optionally inform which champion you used for winrate tracking.
+`!won` scores your last game as a win for your team.

-`!lost [champion_name]` is the counterpart to `!won`.
+`!lost` is the counterpart to `!won`.
 If there is a conflict in the last game’s result, the bot will ask for validation.

+`![won|lost] [champion_name] [game_id]` scores the game, and you can informs which champion you used for winrate tracking.
+If you don’t supply the `game_id`, it will apply to your last game.

 `!view_queue` shows the queue in the current channel.